Look: When Dubai turned into an open-air gym for the first time

 Brazilian expat Marat Leiras, a photographer who has skydived with Sheikh Hamdan, emphasised the event's impact: “This fitness challenge has brought so many families together for a healthy cause.”

-Khaleej Times also talked to South Africans Jordan and Tanya, who brought their two children Jorjya (then aged 6) and Ethan (4 that time), to get them involved in fitness activites even at a young age.
+Khaleej Times also talked to South Africans Jordan and Tanya, who brought their two children Jorjya (then aged 6) and Ethan (4 at the time), to get them involved in fitness activities even at a young age.
 The family participated in a fitness class designed to instil a lifelong love of fitness and physical activity.

 Additionally, a team from Dubai’s Knowledge and Human Development Authority (KHDA) was present.
 They promoted the message of “a healthy mind in a healthy body” as they took part in the Desert Warriors Challenge, an integral part of the 30X30 Dubai Fitness Challenge that day.